 Maybe you've never led something, or maybe you've led many groups.
-No matter where you find yourself, we want you to know that you are the perfect gal for the job - because as long as you are willing to seek Jesus, He's the One who equips you with everything you need to love wives well.
+No matter where you find yourself, we want you to know that you are the perfect gal for the job - because as long as you are willing to seek and depend on Jesus, He's the One who equips you with everything you need to love wives well.

-Although we firmly believe that God is the One who equips us all to gather women and love them well, we also believe we have a responsibility as leaders to model behaviors that show we are actively in progress toward becoming Christlike.
+Although we firmly believe that God is the One who equips us to gather women and love them well, we also believe we have a responsibility as leaders to model behaviors that show we are actively in progress toward becoming Christlike.
 We therefore ask and challenge you, if you are not already practicing these as part of your personal journey with Christ, that as a leader, you would:

 - Be praying daily

 - Be reading God's word daily

 - Be daily surrendered to Christ Jesus as your Lord and Savior, open to His will being done in your life and in those around you

+- Be actively involved in a local church